- Go to slide 1 out of 5

-If your surgeon uses a transcervical procedure, he opens your vagina with a speculum and eases a thin catheter through it and your cervix.
+If your surgeon uses a transcervical procedure, they open your vagina with a speculum and eases a thin catheter through it and your cervix.

 Your surgeon then moves the catheter to the chorionic villi with the guidance of an ultrasound.
-He checks the fetus' position on the ultrasound screen so he can maneuver the catheter within the uterus without harming the fetus.
+They check the fetus' position on the ultrasound screen so they can maneuver the catheter within the uterus without harming the fetus.